Walther von Lüttwitz: Later life

 After the collapse of the putsch, Lüttwitz first went to Saxony and only later left for Hungary.
 He used a passport provided by supporters in the Berlin police department.
 Lüttwitz returned to Germany after an amnesty in 1924.
 He went back to Silesia and supported the DNVP but was not politically active.
 In 1931, he called for the creation of the Harzburger Front and in 1933 congratulated Wilhelm Frick on the successful Machtergreifung (take-over) by the NSDAP.
 His book, Im Kampf gegen die November-Republik was published in 1934.

 Personal life

 Lüttwitz was married twice.
 In 1884 at Nimkau, he married Louise (1864–1918), daughter of the Austrian Hauptmann Viktor Graf von Wengersky and Eleonore Gräfin Haller von Hallerstein.
 In 1921 at Salzburg, he married Adelheid (1869–1956), daughter of Johann Freiherr Sardagna von Meanberg und Hohenstein and Irma von Dorner.
 With Louise, Lüttwitz had three daughters and a son.
-His son was Smilo Freiherr von Lüttwitz.
-His daughter Maria married Kurt von Hammerstein-Equord.
+His son was Smilo Freiherr von Lüttwitz who served as a General in World War II and in the early Bundeswehr.
+His daughter Maria married Kurt von Hammerstein-Equord and was mother of Marie Luise von Hammerstein-Equord.

+Death

 Lüttwitz died on 20 September 1942 in Breslau.